 Amsterdam city breaks offer variety if nothing else.
 Amsterdam is a top travel destination that makes a virtue out of canals and cannabis and comes out smiling from bleak, north European winters.
 So what do Amsterdam city breaks have to entice the UK traveller?

 Well.
 Amsterdam has a street cafe society that openly defies the city's 230 annual rainy days.
 And. while upmarket art galleries can tout the best in European art, the Amsterdam Red Light District has eye-popping girls pouting and posing behind its neon-lit windows.

 As if that weren't enough for the Amsterdam travel fiend, there's an annual contest for the Amsterdam Cannabis Cup with a prize for the coffee shop that grows the best drugs; a beer factory travel tour that's world famous; and, of course, bikes, bikes and more bikes - 700,000 at the last count, nearly one for every person in Amsterdam.

 There is plenty of hotel and apartment accommodation too, both in the city centre and on the outskirts with good transport links right across the city.
 If you are visiting Amsterdam, try staying in a comfortable and affordable apartment in Amsterdam.

 Not all UK tourists on Amsterdam travel break are there to sample the sex and drugs.
 Steer clear of the Red Light District and you'll discover a city break travel destination with an unrivalled holiday reputation for art, shopping and entertainment.
 The restaurants alone make Amsterdam the place for great city breaks from the UK.

 First rate Amsterdam hostels are also available for those on budget Amsterdam holidays.
 The city has a wide range of accommodation to suit every budget and it's a good idea to compare hotels in Amsterdam.

-If you love Amsterdam enough to come back again and again, a timeshare resale could be a great option.
+If you love Amsterdam enough to come back again and again.
 Why not call this laid-back city your home from home?
 Step out of with your Amsterdam travel guide, hop onto your bicycle and off you go.